zzzprojects/docs/entityframeworkcore.com/pages/model/model-relationships.md

 ---
 permaid: 1000221
-Title: EF Core Relationships - Learn About Existing Relation in Your Entity
+Title: EF Core Relationships - Learn Existing Relationships in Your Entity
 MetaDescription: Unlock the power of EF Core with Relationships by understanding all different types.
-Learn about one-to-one, one-to-many, and many-to-many relationship.
+Learn about one-to-one, one-to-many, and many-to-many relationships.
-LastMod: 2023-02-21
+LastMod: 2025-06-21
 tags: code-first relationship fluent-mapping
 ---

-# EF Core Relationships: Discover About Existing Relation in Your Entity
+# EF Core Relationships: Discover Existing Relationships in Your Entity

 In relational databases, a relationship exists between two tables through foreign keys.
 A Foreign Key is a column or combination of columns that are used to establish and enforce a link between the data in those two tables.
-Entity framework Core supports three types of relationships;
+Entity Framework Core supports three types of relationships:

  - One-to-Many
  - One-to-One